aridiosilva/Blockchain/README.md

 In the formula above:

-> - target is a 256-bit number.
+> - currente target is a 256-bit number.
 As per Bitcoin’s protocol, the targets are a custom floating-point type with limited accuracy.
 Bitcoin clients approximate difficulty based on this fact.
 This value is also known as bdiff.
 > - difficulty target can be different depending on how you choose to measure difficulty.
 Traditionally, it represents a hash where the leading 32 bits are zero and the rest are one.
 In fact, this value is also known as pool difficulty or pdiff.

 Every single block stores a packed representation of bitcoin difficulty in their blocks called “Bits.”
 This target usually appear as 0x1b0404cb (stored in little-endian order: cb 04 04 1b).